zeyneponder/Singular-Value-Decomposition/README.md

 # Singular-Value-Decomposition
-Basic explanation of SVD on Python
+A very basic explanation of SVD on Python

+Singular Value Decomposition on Python.ipynb : Basic svd  on matrix Image Compression with SVD.ipynb : İmage compression example